harrisonlab/nano_diagnositcs/Scab/Scab_assembly.md

     qsub $ProgDir/sub_quast.sh $Assembly $OutDir done
 ```
-The results of Canu and SMARTdenovo quality assessment indicate that the Canu assembly is of higher quality, however the canu read correction used was set up for MinION reads.
+The results of Canu and SMARTdenovo quality assessment indicate that the Canu assembly is of higher quality.